acronis/ui-component-library/packages/documentation/components/divider/divider.doc.md

 ---
-title: Divider component
+title: ACV Divider component
 lang: en-US
 editLink: true
 ---

-# Divider
+# ACV Divider

 Used to group content in horizontal or vertical lists, and also serves as a visual separator between logical blocks within the interface.